RAVI8054/Tic-Toc-Toe-Game/README.md

 - WHAT features, technical things you had implemented ?
   - I implemented html and css feature.
 Its included samantic tags for better understanding of others and.
-And in css part i used class for styling. i also implemented  js event listener and event listener.
+And in css part i used class for styling. i also implemented  js event listener and  query seclector

+.